Kitesurfing in Vietnam is worth writing home about

-Coco Beach used to have their own watersports center, but currently it’s out of action (you may be able to rent a couple of surfboards if you ask).
+Coco Beach used to have their own watersports centre, but currently, it’s out of action (you may be able to rent a couple of surfboards if you ask).
 Best off bringing your own gear.

-Outside the back of The Grand, there’s an equally supermassive beach- already equipped with its own dedicated watersports center.
+Outside the back of The Grand, there’s an equally supermassive beach- already equipped with its own dedicated watersports centre.

 The wind here is similar to Ke Ga (i.e. it’s lighter and somewhat less reliable than Mui Ne or Phan Rang, but still blows 12-18 knots regularly when the season is on).

-The big, spacious beach and easy shorebreak (not to mention its close proximity to Ho Chi Minh) makes it an appealing alternative to the high winds and challenging water conditions in Mui Ne.
+The big, spacious beach and easy shore break (not to mention its close proximity to Ho Chi Minh) make it an appealing alternative to the high winds and challenging water conditions in Mui Ne.

-Last on this wonderfully windy strip of Vietnamese coastline is Vung Tau, a busy port town that welcomes hordes of travelers coming up on the hydrofoil ferry from Ho Chi Minh.
+Last on this wonderfully windy strip of Vietnamese coastline is Vung Tau, a busy port town that welcomes hordes of travellers coming up on the hydrofoil ferry from Ho Chi Minh.